Luxembourg is a tiny country that packs a big punch!

 Luxembourg is one of the most beautiful countries we both have seen so far!

 It is so green!
 Trees and forests as far as the eye can see standing proud and covering valley floors and sweeping hills.
-As you drive through the country leaving the city centre behind you are surrounded by fields full of cows and sheep on either side full of curiosity and creating a picture-perfect for a postcard!
+As you drive through the country leaving the city centre behind you are surrounded by fields full of cows and sheep on either side full of curiosity and creating a picture-perfect postcard!
 It is honestly stunning!
 If you choose to drive from the city to Vianden you will pass through the countryside anyway, but for a true Luxembourgish experience we recommend staying in a little village outside of the touristy areas and driving to sightseeing spots!

 What better way to get to know a country than immersing yourself with the locals?